General Neurology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Adults with isolated third nerve palsies usually have reversible ischemic damage to the extra-axial portion of the nerve, a condition that resolves spontaneously within 3 months.
-However, patients at any age may rarely harbor life-threatening intradural cerebral aneurysms.
+Adults with a vasculopathic profile and isolated third nerve palsies usually have reversible ischemic damage to the extra-axial portion of the nerve, a condition that resolves spontaneously within three months.
+However, patients at any age may rarely harbor life-threatening intradural cerebral aneurysms and other serious conditions.
 Because ischemic and nonischemic causes cannot be confidently distinguished by clinical criteria, all patients with isolated third nerve palsies should undergo prompt neuroimaging aimed at identifying a responsible aneurysm, regardless of whether the pupil is spared or involved.
-CT and CTA are preferred over MRI and MRA because of accessibility.
+Except in children, pregnant women, and young adults, CT and CTA are preferred over MRI and MRA because of accessibility and conspicuity of blood vessels.
 If the reviewing radiologist is expert at excluding aneurysm and the imaging is of adequate quality, noninvasive imaging should detect cerebral aneurysms that cause third nerve palsies.
+If the imaging review is negative for aneurysm, further work-up can be deferred in adults with a vasculopathic profile to allow for spontaneous recovery of a presumed ischemic lesion within three months.
+In children, young adults, older adults without a vasculopathic profile, and adults with a vasculopathic profile whose palsy has worsened or not fully recovered within three months, further evaluation is indicated.
 Patients with nonisolated third nerve palsies may have intracranial inflammations or cancer; they should undergo MRI.
-If imaging is negative, further investigation, including lumbar puncture, should be considered.
+If imaging is negative, further investigation, including lumbar puncture, should be undertaken.

 • Third nerve palsy produces some combination of ipsilateral ptosis, mydriasis, and ophthalmoplegia. | |